 All researchers are recruited in accordance with Reach’s Equity, Diversity & Inclusion Charter

 This is an unpaid research position.
 The option to get course credit may be available and is dependent on student’s academic unit.
 Reach researchers will be responsible for liaising with Reach Alliance staff and their home department to explore this opportunity early in the onboarding process.

 During the academic year, you will meet with your case study team on a bi-weekly basis at minimum.
 These meetings typically take place during business hours or in the evenings, but meetings can also take place in the morning and occasionally on weekends.
 You will also be expected to attend bi-weekly professional development workshops that are hosted during the workday, in the evenings, and occasionally on weekends.
 In addition, students are also expected to attend regular performance coaching sessions with their team performance coach.
 The workload will increase as the primary research period begins in the winter term.
 This busy time period will overlap with your final exams and assignments in the winter term, so researchers will need to possess excellent time management skills.

 After primary data collection is complete, student researchers work with their team to write the case study report.
-The case study report will be written in the Spring and Summer of 2022.
-The report will be finalized in fall 2022.
+The case study report will be written in the Spring and Summer term (May – June).

-If permitted, fieldwork is expected to take place during April or May 2022, so researchers have to be willing to travel during those months.
-Fieldwork typically lasts 1-2 weeks.
+When permitted, fieldwork is expected to take place during April or May 2023, so researchers have to be willing to travel during those months.
+Fieldwork typically occurs for 1-2 weeks.

 Due to the demanding workload, and the requirement for ongoing communication among teammates, we unfortunately can’t accept researchers who will be on exchange.